ttscoff/doing/README.md

 `doing done` is used to add an entry that you've already completed.
 Like `now`, you can specify a section with `-s section_name`.
 You can also skip straight to Archive with `-a`.

-You can also backdate entries using natural language with `--back 15m` or `--back "3/15 3pm"`.
+`doing done` can also backdate entries using natural language with `--back 15m` or `--back "3/15 3pm"`.
 That will modify the starting timestamp of the entry.
 You can also use `--took 1h20m` or `--took 1:20` to set the finish date based on a "natural language" time interval.
+If `--took` is used without `--back`, then the start date is adjusted (`--took` interval is subtracted) so that the completion date is the current time.

-When used with `doing done`, this allows time intervals to be accurately counted when entering items after the fact. `--took` is also available for the `doing finish` command, but cannot be used in conjunction with `--back`.
+When used with `doing done`, `--back` and `--took` allow time intervals to be accurately counted when entering items after the fact. `--took` is also available for the `doing finish` command, but cannot be used in conjunction with `--back`.
 (In `finish` they both set the end date, and neither has priority. `--back` allows specific days/times, `--took` uses time intervals.)

 All of these commands accept a `-e` argument.
 This opens your command line editor as defined in the environment variable `$EDITOR`.
 Add your entry, save the temp file and close it, and the new entry will be added.
 Anything after the first line is included as a note on the entry.